vanvalenlab/kiosk-client/README.md

 ## Contribute

-We welcome contributions to the [kiosk](https://github.com/vanvalenlab/kiosk) and its associated projects.
-If you are interested, please refer to our [Developer Documentation](https://deepcell-kiosk.readthedocs.io/en/master/DEVELOPER.html), [Code of Conduct](https://github.com/vanvalenlab/kiosk/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/vanvalenlab/kiosk/blob/master/CONTRIBUTING.md).
+We welcome contributions to the [kiosk](https://github.com/vanvalenlab/kiosk-console) and its associated projects.
+If you are interested, please refer to our [Developer Documentation](https://deepcell-kiosk.readthedocs.io/en/master/DEVELOPER.html), [Code of Conduct](https://github.com/vanvalenlab/kiosk/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/vanvalenlab/kiosk-console/blob/master/CONTRIBUTING.md).

 ## License

-This software is license under a modified [APACHE2](https://opensource.org/licenses/Apache-2.0).
+This software is license under a modified Apache-2.0 license.
 See [LICENSE](/LICENSE) for full  details.

 ## Copyright